trufanov-nok/scantailor-universal/src/packaging/windows/readme.en.txt

    once.
 When building newer versions of Scan Tailor, you won't need to redo this step.

-   Go to C:\build\scantailor-deps-build and open file "Scan Tailor Dependencies.sln".
+   Go to C:\build\scantailor-universal-deps-build and open file "Scan Tailor Dependencies.sln".
 It will open in Visual Studio.
    IMPORTANT: Set the build type to RelWithDebInfo.
 If you leave Debug (which is the default), your builds won't run on other computers.